OWASP/owasp-mastg/README.md

 ## Join the MSTG Working Session at the OWASP Summit 2017

-Rhe [OWASP summit 2017](http://owaspsummit.org) will have a whole 5-days track dedicated the the Mobile Testing Guide!
+The [OWASP summit 2017](http://owaspsummit.org) will have a whole 5-days track dedicated to the the Mobile Testing Guide!
 This will be a great opportunity to meet other mobile appsec experts and participate in the creation of the industry standard.
 Our ambitious goal for the summit to complete the MSTG.
-The summit will take place in Woburn Forest Center Parcs, Bedfordshire (50 minutes from London) from June 12th to June 16th.
+The summit will take place in Woburn Forest Center Parcs, Bedfordshir, 50 minutes from London, from June 12th to June 16th.
 [Sign up here](http://owaspsummit.org/Working-Sessions/Mobile-Security/MSTG.html).

 ## Table-of-Contents

-### Introductionary
+### Introduction

 - [Header](Document/0x00-Header.md)
 - [Foreword](Document/Foreword.md)